nomad-software/nomad.uk.net/markdown/articles/alternative-function-syntax-in-d-banner.md

 <script src="https://gist.github.com/nomad-software/e46bfe73e572461912e9ce18be94c65a.js"></script>

-Here i’ve chained templates and functions together to create the array <code>x</code>, each passed an argument via dot notation and all missing their parens.
+Here i’ve chained templates and functions together to create the array `x`, each passed an argument via dot notation and all missing their parens.
 This style lends itself very well to [functional programming](https://en.wikipedia.org/wiki/Functional_programming).

 ### Extension methods